 This Advent and Christmas Salisbury Cathedral and Close will be transformed inside and outside, with illuminated art installations on the West Walk, in the North Porch, on the Cloister Garth and in the Cathedral itself.

 Visitors approaching the Cathedral via the West walk will encounter Light Wave by Squidsoup, the team behind Enlightenment, the stunning installation that hung in the North Porch during our Magna Carta celebrations in 2015.
-This immersive walk-through experience comprises 500 light and audio spheres, suspended in a 20 metre wave formation, which softly glow and play plainsong creating a dreamlike experience.
+This immersive walk-through experience comprises 500 light and audio spheres, suspended in a 20-metre wave formation, which softly glow and play plainsong creating a dreamlike experience.
+Light Wave will be on from 16:00 to 22:30 daily.

 On the Cloister Garth, Lumen by David Ogle RBS, will sit among the grand Cedars that were planted to commemorate Queen Victoria’s ascension to the throne.
-This installation of 5 tree-like structures will form a luminous canopy of interlocking neon branches up to 3 metres high which will bath the stone arches with a vibrant glow.
+This installation of 5 tree-like structures will form a luminous canopy of interlocking neon branches up to 3 metres high which will bathe the stone arches with a vibrant glow.
+View the Light from 08:30 to 18:30 and until 20:00 on our late night openings.

 The entire Close will be joyfully lit for the festive season, further enhancing our popular Twilight Tower Tours which take visitors up onto the Tower balconies to view the city lights, from 16 November to 22 December -click here for details.